-LAND USE
+EXISTING LAND USE

 Current land use acreage for the Town of Big Stone Gap is summarized by standard land use classifications.
 The Existing Land Use map illustrates the current land use patterns of the Big Stone Gap community as derived by K.W.
 Poore and Associates through field surveys conducted between September and November 2000.
-The map shows land use using standard land use classifications and was recorded on the most current Wise County tax maps and planimetric maps furnished by Tuck Engineering, Inc. The maps include topographical information at five foot contour intervals based on aerial photographs taken in 1995 and 1996.
+The map shows land use using standard land use classifications and was recorded on the most current Wise County tax maps and planimetric maps furnished by Tuck Engineering, Inc. The maps include topographical information at five-foot contour intervals based on aerial photographs taken in 1995 and 1996.
 The following information illustrates the existing land use characteristics of the Town.
+Refer to Table 9 for additional information.